-Get ready for Jamaican music from all eras – from the deep roots of the 70s, to the foundation sounds of the early 80s, through to the latest new reggae and dancehall – as Chant Down blaze it up down in The Mercat basement.
+Expect the usual range of Jamaican music, from the deep roots of the 70s, to the foundation sounds of the early 80s, through to the latest and greatest new reggae and dancehall.

-More Fire #184 takes place on Saturday 11th June at The Mercat basement (456 Queen St, Melbourne).
-Doors open at 10pm, with a cover of $12 or $10 for concession holders and PBS members.
+More Fire #192 takes place on Saturday 11th March at New Guernica (322 Little Collins St, Melbourne).
+Doors open at 10pm, with a cover of $12 or $10 concession and PBS members.

 A mix of reggae and conscious dancehall for free download.
 January 2013.